sanebase/sanebase/README.md

 Sanebase started as an internal service, and we decided to restructure it and launch it as a product.
 We want to give developers an open-source option that they can self-host, so we re-built the entire platform around a highly simplified core + plugin architecture.
 We then re-implemented a simplified version of our [Unified Ingest mode](https://docs.sanebase.dev/sync-modes/unified-ingest/overview) that is easy to self-host and manage at a reasonable cost.

 We also offer a free plan in the Cloud service that contains all the features that the open source version has + a lot more, with some limits depending on the amount of revenue processed.
-You can see the pricing [here](https://sanebase.dev/pricing).
+You can see the pricing and read the FAQs [here](https://sanebase.dev/pricing).

 You can read more about [Open Source vs Cloud here](https://docs.sanebase.dev/open-source-vs-cloud), including the costs involved to self-host.